Meet Our Speakers!

 MD

-Muoi A. Trinh, MD, is an Associate Professor in the Department of Anesthesiology and Perioperative Pain Medicine at the Icahn School of Medicine at Mount Sinai and serves as Medical Director of Environmental Sustainability for the Mount Sinai Health System (MSHS).
-In this role, she has led systemwide initiatives that position Mount Sinai as a national leader in health care decarbonization.
+Dr. Muoi A. Trinh is an Associate Professor in the Department of Anesthesiology and Perioperative Pain Medicine, as well as Cardiovascular Surgery at the Icahn School of Medicine at Mount Sinai.
+As Medical Director of Sustainability for the Mount Sinai Health System (MSHS), she leads the organization’s decarbonization and environmental stewardship efforts, integrating sustainability into clinical care and hospital operations.

 Scott LaRue